 Students provide 50 hours of community service to faculty and participants of the Canadian Summer School in Germany through classroom support, peer consultation, and out-of-class experiential components.
 Students complete readings, an activity log, progress report, language journal, teaching intervention, community-engaged project, and critical self-reflection.
 Instruction is in German.

-This course is for students who have a good working knowledge of German, a special interest in German literature, and who want to study a particular author through directed, independent readings.
+GRMN 4800 – 4825 Special Topics in German 3 credit hours Prerequisite: permission of the instructor This course is for students who have a good working knowledge of German, a special interest in German literature, and who want to study a particular area through directed, independent readings.

 Send Page to Printer